TheOdinProject/curriculum/foundations/javascript_basics/variables_and_operators.md

 This section contains a general overview of topics that you will learn in this lesson.

-- How to declare a variable.
-- The three different ways to declare a variable.
+- Discuss the different ways you can declare variables.
-- Which one to use and when.
+- Learn how to write mathematical expressions and the basic arithmetic operators.
-- The rules for naming variables.
-- Discuss what are operators, operands, and operations.
-- Learn about concatenation and what happens when you add numbers and strings together.
-- The different types of operators in JavaScript.
-- The difference between == and ===.
-- Discuss what are operator precedence values.
+- What is operator precedence and some more advanced operators.
-- What the increment/decrement operators are.
-- The difference between prefixing and postfixing them.
-- What assignment operators are.
-- What the Unary Plus Operator is.

 ### How to run JavaScript code